-Dr. Florestal-Kevelier brings a deep commitment to advancing equity-centered, health-promoting environments in higher education.
-As Immediate Past President of ACHA, he continues to support strategic initiatives that elevate the role of health and wellbeing across the field.
-He previously served as a member-at-large on the Board of Directors, Chair of the Health Promotion Section, and founding Chair of the Task Force on Racial Marginalization and Health Inequities.
-His leadership and scholarship focus on the academic and social wellbeing of Black queer and transgender students and on transforming campuses into communities of belonging and care.
+A long-standing leader within ACHA, Dr. Florestal-Kevelier previously served as President, President-Elect, Immediate Past President, Member-at-Large of the Board of Directors, Chair of the Health Promotion Section, and founding Co-Chair of the Task Force on Racial Marginalization and Health Inequities.
+His scholarship and practice center the academic and social well-being of Black queer and transgender students and the transformation of campuses into communities of care, belonging, and shared responsibility.

 Originally from Atlanta, Georgia, Dr. Florestal-Kevelier holds a BS and MPH from Emory University and a PhD from the University of Georgia.
-He currently lives in Chicago with his husband, Teishawn, and their cats, Nala and Jumelle.
-He finds joy in warm-weather travel, intentional community, and nurturing future generations of equity-minded leaders.
+He lives in Chicago with his husband, Teishawn, and their cats, Nala and Jumelle.
+He finds joy in warm-weather travel, intentional community, and supporting the next generation of equity-minded leaders in higher education and college health.

 Pronouns